ekchang/ekchang.github.io/_drafts/retrofit-breakdown.markdown

 categories: breakdown
 ---

 This is part of a series of library breakdowns to better understand what these libraries do for us.
 Diving deeper into the internals lets us appreciate what good software looks like and give us confidence in emulating these practices in our own code.
+These breakdowns assume you know how to use them, but have always been wondering how they work and what they're doing under the hood.

 ### Constructing a Retrofit instance